MrStark-1234/Logly.ai/README.md

 ## Setting up Gemini API

-Before using the log analysis features, you need to set up your Gemini API key:
+Before using the log analysis features, you need to set up your Gemini 2.0 flash API key:

 ```bash
 # Set the API key in your terminal